top of page

 As someone who has experienced this firsthand, I want you to understand that strong boundaries protect your time, energy, and mental health, allowing you to perform your best work and live your life fully.
 They align you with your values and enhance your ability to lead with clarity and confidence.

-1. You’re Constantly Working Overtime (and Not by Choice)
+1. You’re Constantly Working Overtime (Without Wanting To)

 If late nights, weekend work, or logging back in after dinner have become the norm, your boundaries need attention.
 Occasional crunch time happens, but when it's regular and unacknowledged, it signals a deeper imbalance.

-2. You Say “Yes” to Everything (Even When You Shouldn’t)
+2. You Say “Yes” When You Want to Say “No”

 Whether it's extra projects, meeting requests, or covering for colleagues, saying yes too often can leave you overcommitted and resentful.
 If you're driven more by guilt than by bandwidth, that's people-pleasing—and it's not sustainable.

 An open-door policy shouldn't equal a 24/7 doorbell.
 If colleagues expect responses at all hours, or if you feel guilty for not replying immediately, you're sending the message that your time isn't your own.
-Constant availability is the shortest path to burnout.
+Constant availability is a fast track to emotional exhaustion.

 There's a difference between having a full plate and being emotionally depleted.
 Burnout signals that you're giving more than you're receiving, whether in recognition, rest, or resources.
 Strengthening boundaries is essential for recovery.